offside flag

 November 9, 2024

 TVB pulled Planet Under Fire, a documentary series covering the conflict in Ukraine and Gaza after two of ten episodes were aired.
 A special feature on Donald Trump's return to the White House was aired in its place in the last three days (when was the last time the network aired a programme dedicated to the US election for 3 straight days on its news channel, let alone the main channel?), followed by a programme about eating in Shantou.
 The network didn't provide any reason for pulling the programme from air, but the network stopped airing the documentary after pro-Beijing groups accused the programme and its host of anti-Russia bias by omitting their perspective.
 They seem to forget (or purposely ignore) that it was Putin who started the war and most of the conflict takes place in the Urkaine.
-This will make outsiders to wonder if Hong Kong is in fact on Russia's side, or reinforce that notion (there are reports that Russians are opening shell companies in Hong Kong to skirt sanctions).
+This will make outsiders to wonder if Hong Kong is in fact on Russia's side, or reinforce that notion.
+(There are reports that Russians are opening shell companies in Hong Kong to skirt sanctions.)

 November 5, 2024

 Decorated filmmaker Johnnie To said in an interview that, in he finds it difficult to write films in recent times, saying that as "some of the things I had planned to write for my films has become reality" (referring to a sequel to Election 2) and that he, and Hong Kong's film industry, "has lost its soul".
 Naturally, the Beijing mouthpieces and pro-Beijing filmmakers struck back, claiming that quot;creative freedom in Hong Kong did not have any change" and that certain films cannot be screened in other countries.
 The papers stated that films produced by North Korea are banned in South Korea — would you show a (propaganda) film from a country you are at war with?
 If there is indeed no change to creative freedom in Hong Kong, why would the setting of any recent film featuring corrupt police and/or government officials be prior to the handover?
 (Sure, there were plenty of corrupt of officials from that period, but did all of them become clean at midnight, July 1, 1997?)
 Moreover, authorities have ordered filmmakers to delete or black out scenes which show images of or references to the 2014 and 2019 protests, no matter how brief, have to be cut in order to be the film to receive screening permission.
-One of the filmmakers rebuking To producted From Beijing with Love, which contained a scene in which the protagonist saved himself from being executed by offering his executioners (Chinese soliders) one 100-yuan bill and a few cigarettes, dare to film something similar today?
+One of the filmmakers rebuking To produced From Beijing with Love, which contained a scene in which the protagonist saved himself from being executed by offering his executioners (Chinese soliders) one 100-yuan bill and a few cigarettes, dare to film something similar today?

 October 26, 2024

 The government is planning to give training to community care team, created to support (usurp?) district councilors, members (consisting mainly of seniors) to become tutors.
 The tutors will in turn hold events to promote awareness in national security to at least 30 people in their neighbourhood.
 There is no details on what kind of events would be held or what happens to those being tutored?
 Would those being tutored become tutors themselves after attending the tutorials?
 It is likely that the tutors would encourage their students to eavesdrop on neighbours' conversations and report activities which "endanger national security".
 This reminds me of a "educational" TV programme, which featured a scene in which a parent tells a boy to be watch his words as their are "eyes and ears across the wall" I watched in school >30 years ago.
 I think the producers (and the colonial government) were trying to protray China as an authoritarian state which monitors peoples' thoughts and actions.
-It appears that that scene has become a reality in Hong Kong.
+It appears that this scene has become a reality in Hong Kong.

 October 17, 2024

 Hong Kong's mayor has proposed "providing information at the airport in Arabic and encouraging taxi fleets to provide fleet service information in Arabic" in order to attract visitors and business from the Middle East.
 This is quite a logical proposal since the city is pivoting away from the West (Europe and North America) to the "Belt and Road" countries.
 The Middle Eastern countries are the main target as they are flush with petro wealth.
 (Speaking of which, when will Alira return?)
 One may ask if this is necessary though.
 The wealthy from Middle Eastern countries often have business deals with Western countries and therefore can speak adequate English.
 They are also likely to hire private drivers when they visit the city, so they may not need to travel around the city in taxis.
-Besides, the general English proficiency of local taxi drivers are well documented.
+Besides, the general English proficiency, or lack thereof, of local taxi drivers are well known.
 It would take a lot of incentives to convince them to learn another language.
 (Though there are now Arabic translations of a few popular terms spoken by taxi drivers to refuse service such as "No crossing the [Victoria] harbour", "My shift's ending", "On my way to refill", "I don't know the area" etc.)